-Admission decisions are made between late January to mid-February.
+Admission decisions are made between late January to late February.

 How will I be notified of my admission decision?

-We will notify all applicants via email as soon as decisions have been made.
-Please do not contact the department to see if a decision has been made unless you haven’t heard by the end of February.
+We will notify all applicants via email once decisions have been made.
+Please do not contact the department to see if a decision has been made unless you haven’t heard by early March.